TRENT-OS/os_configuration/README.md

             os_configuration
     )

-#### Integrating the CAmkES interface file when building a server component:
+#### Integrating the CAmkES interface file when building a server component

 As mentioned above, the TRENTOS SDK already provides the necessary files (**os_core_api**) to set up an interface for the ConfigServer built as a CAmkES component.
 Simply import the **<if_OS_ConfigService.camkes>** interface